 County Partnership With Miocean Helps To Prevent Beach Pollution

-SANTA ANA— The County's OC Public Works Department has received a donation from the Miocean foundation for a $100,000 project to prevent trash and debris from reaching coastal waters in Huntington Beach.
+SANTA ANA, CA— The County's OC Public Works Department has received a donation from the Miocean foundation for a $100,000 project to prevent trash and debris from reaching coastal waters in Huntington Beach.

 Miocean, a local foundation, co-funds pollution reduction projects with local agency partners to preserve and protect Orange County's 42 miles of coastline.
 The donation will fund the design, purchase and installation of two large trash booms; OC Public Works will fund design, permits, operations and maintenance for a minimum of 10 years.
 Booms will be sited on the Talbert and Huntington Beach Flood Control Channels to trap trash and debris before it reaches sensitive coastal wetlands and the Pacific Ocean near the Santa Ana River Jetty.